CPF Contribution Cap (2023) Guide: What Singaporeans and Permanent Residents Need to Know

 This $37,740 limit is the total limit and includes the mandatory amount you contributed through your salary (20%) and the contribution by your employer (17%).

-Given that Pistachio is still below 55 years old, she would have accumulated $26,640 in her CPF within a year based on her monthly wage of $7,000 excluding bonuses.
+Given that Pistachio is still below 55, he would have accumulated $27,972 in his three CPF accounts within a year based on her monthly wage of $7,000, excluding bonuses.

-This is so as CPF only looks at the OW of $6,000 a month.
+This is so, as CPF only looks at the OW of $6,300 a month.

-However, if you would like to top-up more than the CPF Annual Limit contributions, there are an option or two for you.
+However, if you would like to top-up more than the CPF Annual Limit contributions, there is an option or two for you.

 Do note that voluntary contributions and retirement sum top-ups are irreversible.
 Meaning there is no turning back once you’ve done it.